OnroerendErfgoed/skosprovider/docs/usage.rst

 case the concepts or collections are only partially output.
 For each concept or collection an ``id``, ``uri``, ``type`` (`concept` or `collection`) and a ``label`` are returned.
 Each of these methods also takes an optional keyword ``language`` that detemines in what language a label is rendered.
+A second optional keyword, `sort` allows the client to specify how the list should be sorted.
+Options here are ``id``, ``label`` and ``sortlabel``.
+This last parameter allows sorting on a special ``sortLabel`` that can be assigned to concepts and collections.
+This way, arbitrary sorting order can be created by the editor of a scheme.
+When sorting, the `sort_order` keyword can be used to set the sort order.

 One method, :meth:`~skosprovider.providers.VocabularyProvider.get_all`
 returns all concept and collections in a certain provider.
 It's rarely used